-The recent study has shown that reactive oxygen and nitrogen species (RONS) such as hydroperoxide (H2O2) and nitric oxide (NO) are important signalling molecules generated during muscle contraction and are involved in the regeneration and adaptation of skeletal muscle to physical work.
-H2O2 and NO are produced by enzymes superoxide dismutase (SOD) and nitric oxide synthase (NOS) which are localized to the muscle sarcolemma (isoenzymes CuZnSOD and nNOS) and mitochondria (isoenzymes MnSOD and eNOS) (Jackson et al. 2007).
-The studies in human isolated muscle and myotube culture demonstrated that H2O2 and NO produced within contracting skeletal muscle are key regulators of pretranslational signalling events leading to cytokines expression (Kosmidou et al. 2002, Steensberg et al. 2007).
+The recent study has shown that reactive oxygen and nitrogen species (RONS) such as hydrogen peroxide (H2O2) and nitric oxide (NO) are important signaling molecules generated during muscle contraction and are involved in the regeneration and adaptation of skeletal muscle to physical work.
+H2O2 and NO are produced by enzymes superoxide dismutase (SOD) and nitric oxide synthase (NOS) which are localized on the muscle sarcolemma (isoenzymes CuZnSOD and nNOS) and mitochondria (isoenzymes MnSOD and eNOS) (Jackson et al. 2007).
+The studies in human isolated muscle and myotube culture demonstrated that H2O2 and NO produced in the contracting skeletal muscle are key regulators of pretranslational signaling events leading to cytokines expression (Kosmidou et al. 2002, Steensberg et al. 2007).

-The production of muscle-derived cytokines, called myokines by Pedersen and Febbraio (2005), is not directly induced by RONS but by thiol compounds, mainly glutathione.
-The ratio of reduced (GSH) to oxidized glutathione (GSSG) plays an essential role in regulating thiol-dependant signalling pathways.
-Changes in thiol redox status lead to conformational changes in transcriptional factors, release inhibitory subunits, or promote protein complex formations which are necessary for signal transduction or transcription to proceed (Allen and Tresini 2000).
-Some cytokines such as IL-1 β and TNF α amplify the signal through enhancement of RONS generation and decline in thiol redox state (Allen and Tresini 2000).
+The production of muscle-derived cytokines, called myokines (Pedersen and Febbraio 2005), is not directly induced by RONS but by thiol compounds, mainly glutathione.
+The ratio of reduced (GSH) to oxidized glutathione (GSSG) plays an essential role in regulation of thiol-dependent signaling pathways.
+Changes in thiol redox status lead to conformational changes in transcriptional factors, release inhibitory subunits, or promotion of protein complex formations which are necessary for signal transduction or transcription to proceed (Allen and Tresini 2000).
+Some cytokines such as IL-1 β and TNF α amplify the signal through the enhancement of RONS generation and the decline in thiol redox state (Allen and Tresini 2000, Ji et al. 2006).